AlbanaCodes/myportfolio/readme.md

 ## Stack and tools used

 The stack that I am going to use for this project is going to be:
+- [Vite](https://vitejs.dev/) - Used for creating the app and the build tool.
+Also used for bundling
 - [React](https://reactjs.org/) - for the single page application
 - [Sanity](https://www.sanity.io/) - for the backend
 - [sccs](https://sass-lang.com/) - for the design and layout